 The team are active members within residence councils, the health inequalities working group, and are also fully supporting the delivery of the Patient Carer Race Equality Framework (PCREF) which looks to improve the experiences and outcomes of patients and service users from racialised communities.
 In addition, the group have also developed a clinical inequality working group which is aimed at addressing the ROISE findings for each local areas.

-Deputy Chief Executive, Marimouttou Coumarassamy (Coumar) said:
+Deputy Chief Operating Officer, Marimouttou Coumarassamy (Coumar) said:

 As a division, we are so pleased for this recognition.
 This ground-breaking work started to transform the lives of our service users and the experience of our staff.
 I am sure this recognition will help to share our learning with other providers across the country.